cwfergus/failureproject/README.txt

 The Raw File is the data file that you will feed into R in order to get the excel file.
 It is exported from Filemaker, and has the extension .tab You must either remember the location of the Raw File or save it to the same location as the R script in order for the script to work.

 To generate the Raw File
+	1) Search however you want.
-	1) Go to Custom Oligo Tracking in FileMaker
+	2) Go to the Custom Oligo Tracking details view
-	2) Go to the Details View (option is in the Top Left)
-	3) Hit Find
-	4) Enter the desired dates in the Final QC End box.
-To generate a range put in a date followed by ... followed by another date. ex) if I wanted data for the whole of 2014 I would enter: 1/1/14...12/31/14
-	5) Enter completed into the Final QC Current Status box.
-This insures you find only sequences that have compeleted Final QC
-	6) Enter qc set in the notes section of the Final QC section.
-This insures you do not find GMP sequences.
-	7) Hit Find
-	8) Go to the Seq List View (option is in the Top left)
-	9) Hit File>Export Records...
+	3) Hit File>Export Records...
-	10) Save the data in the same folder as the script, or at least remember where you put it.
+	4) Save the data in the same folder as the script, or at least remember where you put it.
 You must also remember the name you choose.
+	5)Select the following Fields from the box on the left, and MOVE them to the box on the right. a)Synthesis Instrument
+                b)Synthesis Deck Position
+	6)Using the drop down field in the top left, change to related tables: Sets SSID Track
-	11) Select the following Fields from the box on the left, and MOVE them to the box on the right.
-They must be in the following order: a)Sets SSID Track::Sequence ID b)Sets SSID Track::Sequence Name c)Sets SSID Track::Sequence d)Sets SSID Track::Five Mod e)Sets SSID Track::Three Mod f)Sets SSID Track::Notes
+	7) Select the following Fields from the box on the left, and move them to the box on the right.
+                a)Sets SSID Track::Sequence ID
+        	b)Sets SSID Track::Sequence Name
+                c)Sets SSID Track::Sequence
+		d)Sets SSID Track::Five Mod
+		e)Sets SSID Track::Three Mod
+                f)Sets SSID Track::Notes
+	8) Reorder the fields on the right to the following order a)Sets SSID Track::Sequence ID b)Sets SSID Track::Sequence Name c)Sets SSID Track::Sequence
+		d)Sets SSID Track::Five Mod
+		e)Sets SSID Track::Three Mod
+                f)Sets SSID Track::Notes
+                g)Synthesis Instrument
+                h)Synthesis Dec Position
-	12) Hit export
+	9) Hit export
-	13) Wait for filemaker to export the data.
+	10) Wait for filemaker to export the data.
 This can take up to 10 minuites!

 Once filemaker has finished, you now have the raw data!
 Hopefully you saved this in the same folder as the script.If not I suggest you move it.If you really don't want to move it, then you need to know the file path, and you will have to enter it for the filename.